NGT-FuN: NGT bogie research infrastructure

 NGT Logo

-As a next development step, a functional M 1:1 prototype of the NGT chassis has now been built and will now be made available as the NGT chassis research infrastructure (FuN) for DLR internal and external research activities From 2024, FuN will then initially be operated for three years in two annual measurement campaigns on external rolling test benches.
+As a next development step, a functional M 1:1 prototype of the NGT bogie has now been built and will now be made available as the NGT bogie research infrastructure (FuN) for DLR internal and external research activities From 2024, FuN will then initially be operated for three years in two annual measurement campaigns on external rolling test benches.
 In addition, further testing in a rail vehicle on test and inspection facilities is planned.

 Project objectives